-The preliminary estimated bonding capacity of the FHCF for the current contract year is \$9.0 billion
+The preliminary estimated bonding capacity of the FHCF for the current contract year is \$7.2 billion

-"Please provide us with your firm's opinion on the potential tax-exempt and/or taxable post-event market capacity over the next 0-12 $\underline{and}$ 12-24 months at rates that are at or above the current "market" scale, as needed."
+"Please provide us with your firm's opinion on the potential tax-exempt and/or taxable post-event market capacity over the next 0-12 and 12-24 months at rates that are at or above the current "market" scale, as needed."2

-We considered all data elements, and based on cash flow requirement projections from Paragon Strategic Solutions Inc., the FHCF's consulting actuary, guidance from FHCF staff about potential payout timing, and a desire for prudence, as in the past we continue to use the capacity estimates for the first 12 months in formulating the bonding capacity estimate for the initial season.
+We considered all data elements, and based on cash flow requirement projections from Paragon Strategic Solutions Inc., the FHCF's consulting actuary, guidance from FHCF staff about potential payout timing, and a desire for prudence, we continue to use the capacity estimates for the first 12 months in formulating the bonding capacity estimate for the initial season.

-In general, it would take a hurricane event resulting in ground-up losses exceeding approximately \$22.9 billion to exhaust the FHCF's projected liquid resources of approximately \$13.9 billion, or \$3.1 billion below its potential maximum obligation of \$17.0 billion.
-The amount of debt that the FHCF can raise within the first twelve months is helpful for the FHCF and participating insurers in protecting their financial solvency as well as for the FHCF to preserve its remaining pre-event bond proceeds of \$650 million for a subsequent season (\$1 billion matures on July 1, 2020 and therefore will not be available for the 2020-2021 contract year).
+In general, it would take a hurricane event resulting in ground-up losses exceeding approximately \$20.7 billion to exhaust the FHCF's projected liquid resources of approximately \$12.3 billion, which is \$4.7 billion below its potential maximum obligation of \$17.0 billion.
+The amount of debt that the FHCF can raise within the first twelve months is helpful for the FHCF and participating insurers in protecting their financial solvency as well as any remaining pre-event bond proceeds.
+With the remaining \$650 million in pre-event bonds maturing on July 1, 2021, it will not be available for the 2021-2022 contract year.

 We are also comfortable including estimates that contained some above-market interest rate capacity estimates in recognition of the fact that the FHCF has ample assessment capability within its statutory limits to issue bonds, even at significantly higher rates.
-For purposes of calculating the potential assessment impact of the FHCF's bonding needs, we have calculated the assessment rate if the FHCF post-event bonds carry interest rates at current market levels as well as at an "above market" interest rate of 6%.
-There is also some overlap between tax-exempt and taxable capacity estimates as the investor base has changed and market acceptance has increased for municipal taxable bonds and the success of the Series 2013A and Series 2016A pre-event taxable financings, which may marginally reduce the capacity for tax-exempt debt.
+For purposes of calculating the potential assessment impact of the FHCF's bonding needs, we have calculated the assessment rate if the FHCF post-event bonds carry interest rates at an "above market" interest rate of 6% due to market volatitilty as a result of COVID-19.
+There is also some overlap between tax-exempt and taxable capacity estimates and therefore the total capacity available will be marginally less than the sum of the tax-exempt and taxable capacity individually.
 A summary of the senior managers' responses is shown in the table on the following page: